Skip to main content

 Additional settings

-The Censys connector contains an additional option for specific configuration:
+The Censys connector contains additional options for specific configuration:

 • Page size: The maximum number of records to get per API request.
 The default setting is 100.
 It is not recommended to go over 100.